 Become empowered with the knowledge that there is no such thing as a normal or even optimal brain type.
 I believe I have low level ADD — you may too.
 Attention deficit disorder is a misnomer — its a brain type that is inclined towards creativity, and selective deep focus, and I happen to love it.
 Neurodiversity is not an accident … there are a range of different brain types each of which confer advantages and disadvantages and contribute to society in complimentary ways.

 Worth Is Relative

 It’s not an ideology.
-It’s a system for limiting our crazy human inclinations towards bias and misperception, borne out of humility.
-Every time you get in a commercial airplane, you are betting your life on the scientific method.
+It’s a system for limiting our crazy human inclinations toward bias and misperception, borne out of humility.
+Every time you get into a commercial airplane, you are betting your life on the scientific method.
 If a collection of science skeptics build an airplane and offer you a ride, don’t get in.